n27051538/solaris_exporter/README.md

 ## SMF, Roles, Deployment.
  - Create user and group '**prometheus**'
  - Run **'./solaris_exporter_smf.sh'** to create '**prometheus/solaris_exporter**' service.
- - The best way to do all installation tasks on all nodes at the same is Ansible.
+ - The best way to do all installation tasks on all nodes is Ansible.
 See tasks file install_solaris_exporter.yml as an example for creating role.
 You have to create Role and add all declared variables to it.

 ## Prometheus configuration